 It also marked a confusing point for the industry, as everyone tried to work out whether levels filled almost entirely with Penguin chocolate bars in their wrapping counted as either a cool acknowledgement that games were important enough to get that honour, or just a bit tacky.
-A few more years of product placement would of course confirm the latter, from the Chupa Chups in Zool: Ninja Ant From The Nth Dimension Whatever Its Creators Thought, to platform and puzzle games based on the Quavers mascot, to Space Quest V ending all futuristic phonecalls with "Thanks for using U.S. Sprint!"
+A few more years of product placement would of course confirm the latter, from the Chupa Chups in Zool: Ninja Ant From the Nth Dimension Whatever its Creators Thought, to platform and puzzle games based on the Quavers mascot, to Space Quest 5 ending all futuristic phonecalls with "Thanks for using U.S. Sprint!"

 Robocod's crowning achievement on PC though was to be one of the most glorious demo cock-ups of all time.
 The demo was cover-mounted on our sister magazine PC Format, along with probably a few other places, and on the surface was fairly standard.
 You got a couple of levels, which was likely enough to realise that the game was okay but you didn't really want any more of it.
 Your mileage may vary there, but since far more people remember Robocod fondly than actually bought it, the odds were pretty good.
 The problem was that to make this demo, the creators simply dumped the whole game on a disk and flipped a switch to stop the doors to the levels unlocking after the first couple.

-If anyone does feel any lingering guilt though, there's a James Pond Kickstarter coming soon.
+If anyone does feel any lingering guilt though, there's always a chance of a revival.
 I don't know if they've decided on a pun, but the good money is on Tomorrow Never Fries or License To Krill.

-There's not a lot more to say about this one.
+There's not a lot more to say about Fury of the Furries.
 It was just a simple idea, really well executed.
-Also, along with French, English, German and a couple of other languages, you could choose to play the game in Fremen.
+Also, along with French, English, German, and a couple of other languages, you could choose to play the game in Fremen.
 As in Dune.
-This didn't change a lot, really, this not exactly being a plot-heavy game.
+This didn't change a lot, really, it not exactly being a plot-heavy game.
 It did however mean things like the opening desert level being renamed Arrakis, and selecting 'Bazir al Kalash' for sound settings.
 Kalah, or Neb kalash?
 It comes on a stick.
-Wash it down with some Crab Juice.
+Wash it down with some Crab Juice (opens in new tab).

 Rick Dangerous was a defining game for me.
-Specifically, it defined what I wasn't willing to accept in a game, which in this case is sadistic, brutal death where survival is less about skill than rote memorisation.
-For some reason though, just about everyone I've ever spoken to who remembers these two games does so with eyes so misty that they should probably get some windscreen wipers.
+Specifically, it defined what I wasn't willing to accept in a game, which in this case is sadistic, brutal death, where survival is less about skill than rote memorisation.
+For some reason though, just about everyone I've ever spoken to who remembers these two games does so with eyes so misty they should probably get windscreen wipers.

-Both are about the adventures of an Indiana Jones type, with the first game (from 1989) set in his natural habitat - caves full of rolling boulders and the like - and the second taking on a more sci-fi vibe, with the box riffing on Flash Gordon and the game having Rick fight off invading aliens.
+Both are about the adventures of an Indiana Jones-type, with the first game (from 1989) set in his natural habitat—caves full of rolling boulders and the like—and the second taking on a more sci-fi vibe, with the box riffing on Flash Gordon and Rick fight off invading aliens.
 Between deaths, anyway.